dermatz/ddev-woodoo-buildtools-magento/CONTRIBUTING.md

-# Contributing to ddev M2 Frontend Wizzard
+# Contributing to ddev Woodoo-Buildtools for Magento

 ## General
 - Make sure to have a working local development environment, e.g. ddev